Testimonials

 Winter 2024

-“If it wasn’t for psych 223, my life would not have been a living hell that semester.
+“If it wasn’t for Psych 223, my life would not have been a living hell that semester.
 From debating about presentations, team differences and other things, we went back and forth about company decisions.
 All I can say is that I learned.
 While assignments were light, the learning came instead from teamwork.
 I learned how to work with others, work for the best interest of a team and, most importantly, have fun in a field that is considered to be ‘work.’

 I can’t say I love that class.
 I mean, I can.
 However, I love people, animals and the earth.
 Class is more of something to do while we’re here.
 Anyway, I hope this class has a future, so other people can experience this unique hell.
 I don’t want to end like that, though, because hell is not totally what this class was, because there were many heavenly moments.
 Someday we’ll find it: the rainbow connection.
 This class was close to it.”